Marcuuu/test-readme/README.md

 ### Basic

-Below is just a simple example of a <code>card</code> that contains a centered image and some text components.
+Below is just a simple example of a `card` that contains a centered image and some text components.

 	<div class="card" style="max-width: 250px;">
 		<div class="content u-text-center pt-3">